meilisearch/documentation/learn/configuration/settings.md

 The typo tolerance settings for an index.
 Typo tolerance helps users find relevant results even when their search queries contain spelling mistakes or typos.

-The `typoTolerance` object allows you to configure the following:
+The `typoTolerance` object allows you to:

 - enable or disable the typo tolerance feature with the `enabled` field
 - set the minimum word size for typos  with `minWordSizeForTypos`